-PRIVILEGES AND IMMUNITIES OF INTERNATIONAL ORGANIZATIONS:
+PRIVILEGES AND IMMUNITIES OF INTERNATIONAL ORGANISATIONS

-- (1) Immunity from suit and legal process. - (2) The like inviolability of official premises and archives as is accorded in respect of the official premises and archives of a diplomatic mission. - (3) Immunity in relation to its property and assets, wherever located and by whomsoever held, from search, requisition, confiscation, expropriation, or any other form of interference. - (4) The like exemption from taxes and rates, other than taxes on the importation of goods, as is accorded to the Government of any foreign State. - (5) Exemption from taxes on the importation of goods directly imported by the organization for its official use in the Marshall Islands or for exportation. or on the importation of any publications of the organization directly imported by it, subject to compliance with such conditions as the Minister responsible for finance may determine for the protection of the revenue. - (6) Exemption from prohibitions and restrictions on importation or exportation in the case of goods directly imported or exported by the organization for its official use and in the case of any publications of the organization directly imported or exported by it, subject to compliance with such conditions as the Minister responsible for finance may determine for the protection of the public health, the prevention of diseases in plants and animals, and otherwise in the public interest. - (7) The right to avail itself, for telegraphic communications sent by it and containing only matter intended for publication by the press or for broadcasting (including communications addressed to or despatched from places outside the Republic of the Marshall Islands), of any reduced rates applicable for the corresponding service in the case of press telegrams.
+- 1. Immunity from suit and legal process. - 2.
+The like inviolability of official premises and archives as is accorded in respect of the official premises and archives of a diplomatic mission. - 3.
+Immunity in relation to its property and assets, wherever located and by whomsoever held, from search, requisition, confiscation, expropriation, or any other form of interference. - 4.
+The like exemption from taxes and rates, other than taxes on the importation of goods, as is accorded to the Government of any foreign State. - 5.
+Exemption from taxes on the importation of goods directly imported by the organisation for its official use in Solomon Islands or for exportation, or on the importation of any publications of the organisation directly imported by it, subject to compliance with such conditions as the Minister responsible for finance may determine for the protection of the revenue.